Welcome to the Portland, Oregon Drupal Users Group. We have (at least) three official meetups every month.

 Brewpal takes place on the 4th Tuesday of each month at 5pm at a rotating location around Portland.
-This month (March 24), will be in NE Portland at StormBreaker Brewing (832 N Beech St).
+This month (April 28), will be in NW Portland at the Lucky Lab at 1945 NW Quimby St (not to be confused with the SE location where we met in February).
 We meet, work on our projects, and ask questions of our neighbors with no formal agenda.

 No need to RSVP, the meetings are open to all.